 We drove out to a point near the Pacific Ocean where he had heard the migrants were being kept.
 After making several inquires on foot, he returned to the vehicle.

-“It looks like they have been moved to the Benito Juarez sports arena,” he said as he climbed into the car.
+“It looks like they are being housed in they in the Benito Juarez sports arena,” he said as he climbed into the car.
 It was fascinating to drive along the border.
 There was a wall with a concrete valley between the U.S. and Mexico.
 The neighborhood along the border was pretty rough looking.
 We made a right turn and headed south.

 “See the stores up ahead, “ he said, “Don’t go any further south on this street than there.
 You’ll be in trouble there.”

 As I looked ahead, I could see police decked out in tactical black on the street.

 “Look’s like trouble ahead,” I said, pointing at a cordoned off street.
 We pulled up and the driver spoke to the police and returned to the car.

 “This is it…they are over there,” he said, leaning into the open car window and pointing at the sports arena in the distance.
 I thanked him, grabbed my gear, settled his fee and headed out with my pack on my back.

 The streets were filled with mostly male migrants.
 Only a few journalists were there taking pictures and talking to people.
 The entrance to the arena was barred with a single door that was opened and closed for people to get in and out.
 It was a chaotic scene.
 A pickup pulled in.
 The bed of the vehicle was loaded with bottled water.
 The couple got out and began unloading the water.

 “Where are you folks from?”
 I asked with a smile.